Yagisan/Sim-Settlements-City-Plans/README.md

 * Vault-Tec Workshop
 * Nuka-World

+## Categories
+Plans are divided into 2 categories.
+[PCSM] are PC only plans, that require mods for significant structural work.
+These are Nexus only mods.
+[XB1] are Xbox One compatible city plans.
+They rely on vanilla and DLC structures, and may take advantage of Creation Club materials.
+They are available for both PC and Xbox One.

 ### Settlement Mods
 The following settlement mods are used by the city plans in this repository.